InfoPop

 Based on those calculations, the various remix charts (all time, annual, 30 days) are re-calculated at various cycles, thus your vote will not have an immediate, but a delayed impact on the charts.

-The easiest way to comment your vote is to add a "shout" in the voting box.
+The easiest way to comment your vote is to add a shout in the voting box.
 This is not mandatory, but it is a great opportunity for the voter to step out of anonymity and to give back some kind of feedback (positive or negative) to the artist.
+Leaving a shout will give double weight to your vote.

 Opposed to shouting, writing a review is subject to a set of rules: